philipturner/opencl-metal-stdlib/README.md

 # OpenCL Metal Stdlib

 (Very tentative) We may be able to access SIMD-group reductions through OpenCL kernels.
-If this turns out true, I will personally ensure OpenCL reaches fully parity with Metal, allowing us to bypass Apple's restriction on OpenCL.
-This would mean we can utilize `simdgroup_matrix` from OpenCL too, reaching 80% ALU utilization in matmul -> AI/ML.
+If this turns out true, I will ensure OpenCL reaches performance parity with Metal, allowing developers to bypass Apple's restriction on OpenCL.
+This would mean OpenCL can utilize `simdgroup_matrix`, jumping from 25% to 80% ALU utilization in matmul; AI/ML becomes viable.
 All of this will be made possible by one C header, which you insert into OpenCL kernel code.
+The header also implements conformance to `cl_khr_subgroups` and other subgroup extensions.
 <!--
 - TODO: Integrate this into VkFFT, tinygrad, DLPrimitives.
 -->